laraya99/laraya99/README.md

-# Hi there, I'm Lupe Araya 👋
+# Hi there, I'm Guadalupe Araya 👋

 ## I'm a Student and Developer